zero-deps/kvs/README.md

 `quorum` template is [N,W,R]: N - number of nodes in bucket (in other words the number of copies).
 R - number of nodes that must  be participated in successful read operation.
 W - number of nodes for successful write.
+__ !
+All current production version has outdated template - `[N R W]` .
+This document follows current development version.
+So when configuring production environment follow old style template. __

 To keep data consistent the quorums have to obey the following rules:
 1. R + W > N